 You’ve finally found a Mother of the Bride dress you love.
 It’s stylish, fits perfectly, and makes you feel like a million.
 The only problem is, it’s black.
 Is a black dress appropriate?
 Can the Mother of the Bride wear black?
 Read on to find out.

-At one-time, wedding etiquette dictated that white and black were strictly off-limits to the Mother of the Bride.
-While white is still frowned upon, Black has become totally acceptable.
+At one time, wedding etiquette dictated that white and black were strictly off-limits to the Mother of the Bride.
+While white is still frowned upon, Black has become acceptable.
 Black is one of the most popular colors for a Mother of the Bride, so does this mean you can go out and buy one?
-Hold on, because there are a few essential things first you need to consider first.
+Hold on because you need to consider a few essential things first.

 1. What Does the Bride Think?

 The bride is the most important person at the wedding, so what she thinks is everything.
 Some brides may feel that Black symbolizes death, disapproval of the marriage, or that it is just plain unlucky.